josephclaytonhansen/turnroot/docs/editor/customizing.rst

 ``button-alt-color`` and ``button-alt-text-color`` should have good contrast.

-The "unit rules" should also be visually distinct from each other.
+The ``unit-editor-rules`` should also be visually distinct from each other.

 .. _extra-appearance:
 Editor-specific appearance settings